 Leilah is on course to complete her debut collection of short stories as part of our Writers In Residence Scheme.
-She updates us on the project so far: how she's tackling her eleventh hour writing habit, dealing with the critic inside her head, and working with her very own 'truth watering can' Jon Barton.
+With her Writer Diaries, she updates us on the project so far: how she's tackling her eleventh hour writing habit, dealing with the critic inside her head, and working with her very own 'truth watering can' Jon Barton.

 I pitched my project as a collection of short stories connected by the theme of consent, or uncomfortable sexual experiences, from the point of view of women and girls.
 I wanted to explore the nuances around this; that girls and women often do things they don’t want to as it is the 'easier' option, women are often unaware of their own bodies and how to experience pleasure, and are sent confusing messages.
 It's something that is present for almost every woman I know, and I wanted to tackle it a humorous and interesting way.
 As I've continued to write (to deadline) other things have spring and popped up and the idea is shifting.

 This process has been most difficult in terms of organisation for me.
 I have been battling with my last minute nature and tendency to write everything in a flurry of mania at some panicked hour.
 Although this still works for me to an extent, I'm slightly less panicky and slightly more thoughtful.

 There are also obstacles in the shape of having a life (read: obligated social events) a full time job and a tiny malicious demon living inside your head (shout out to Brenda).
 So far I like the parts of my writing that make me even more aware of my bleak, Confederacy of Dunces world perception:

 "This level of distance allowed me to view them from afar and make my own entertaining judgements about them.
 Fake gluten intolerance.
 Hates her baby.
 Secretly a lesbian.
 Back at my desk, I sipped my coffee, weak and the colour of depressed gravy."